ProjitB/projitb.github.io/containers/containers.md

 > sudo chroot test_dir /bin/bash
 ```

-Playing around with it a bit, you'll see that you can't really exit the chrooted instance unless you kill the process (ctrl d).
+Playing around with it a bit, you'll see that you can't really exit the chrooted directory structure unless you kill the process (ctrl d).
 Navigating around to the other parts of the directory structure looks impossible though right. `cd ..` at `/` yields the same directory.

 ```
 > ls